benzene structure header image

 bromobenzene

-When benzene reacts with bromine in the presence of a Lewis acid calatyst such as iron bromide (FeBr3) then a substitution reaction occurs and one or more of the hydrogen atoms in a benzene ring is replaced or substituted for a bromine atom.
-What was observed was that for monobromobenzene and dibromobenzene one isomer of each molecule could be isolated and for 1,3-dibromobenzene and 1,4-dibromobenzene again only one single isomer was isolated for each of these compounds.
+When benzene reacts with bromine in the presence of a Lewis acid catalyst such as iron bromide (FeBr3) then a substitution reaction occurs and one or more of the hydrogen atoms in a benzene ring is replaced or substituted for a bromine atom.
+What was observed was that for monobromobenzene one isomer can be made since each of the hydrogen atoms and carbon atoms in a benzene molecule are equivalent:

 3d model equation, word and symbolic equation to show the addition of bromine to benzene